oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ## Robust Retrieval of Type Metadata {#robust-retrieval}

-In (#retrieving-metadata), various methods for distributing and retrieving metadata are described.
+In (#retrieving-type-metadata), various methods for distributing and retrieving metadata are described.
 Methods relying on a network connection may fail due to network issues or unavailability of a network connection due to offline usage of credentials, temporary server outages, or denial of service attacks on the metadata server.

-Consuming applications SHOULD therefore implement a local cache as described in (#local-cache) if possible.
+Consuming applications SHOULD therefore implement a local cache as described in (#retrieval-from-local-cache) if possible.
 Such a cache MAY be populated with metadata before the credential is used.

 Issuers MAY provide glue documents as described in (#glue-documents) to provide